1 / 5 Stars

 |10 Years (Annualized)||N/A|

 The investment seeks long-term total return consistent with its asset allocation.
-The investment manager allocates the fund's assets among the broad asset classes of equity, fixed-income and short-term (money market) investments by investing primarily in a distinctly-weighted combination of underlying funds, predominantly other Franklin Templeton mutual funds, based on each underlying fund's predominant asset class.
-These underlying funds, in turn, invest in a variety of U.S. and foreign equity, fixed-income and money market securities.
+Under normal market conditions, the investment manager allocates the fund's assets among the broad asset classes of equity, fixed-income and alternative investments by investing primarily in a distinctly-weighted combination of underlying funds, predominantly other Franklin Templeton mutual funds, based on each underlying fund's predominant asset class.
+These underlying funds and ETFs, in turn, invest in a variety of U.S. and foreign equity, fixed-income and derivative investments.

 Fees are High compared to funds in the same category.